lee-lindley/github_blog/_drafts/Oracle-Optimizer-DB-Link.md

 > The subject tables in my client's system are in schemas populated by a commercial vendor that we
 > touch as little as possible.
 > A separate schema is granted *SELECT* on those tables.
 In that schema the views are created.
 > Access to the views is granted as needed, including to our *DB_LINK* user.
+This
+> isolation of the vendor objects seems appropriate and works fine on that single database.

 In that scenario our local optimizer may choose to do a nested loop with the remote table when a full table scan would be better, or vice versa.
 When it submits the request to the remote system, the optimizer